rkoeck/UCB_methylome/README.md

     + removal of probes not in the CpG context
     + removal of probes with missing values in 5% or more of the samples
 2. Sex estimation using the method from the sEst package:
-    + extraction of raw beta values (unnormalized) and detection p-values for all samples
+    + extraction of raw beta values (unnormalized) and of detection p-values for all samples
     + sex prediction & visualisation
 3. Cell composition estimates are calculated using the IDOL optimized probes from the package FlowSorted.Blood.Epic:
     + calculation of the cell compositions